7 tips and tricks for the Note 9's new S Pen features

-Samsung's Galaxy Note 9 is bigger and better than ever.
+Samsung's Galaxy Note 9 ($1,000 at Amazon.com) is bigger and better than ever.
 With a slightly larger display, a properly located fingerprint reader and a new S Pen, the phone is shaping up to be one of the year's best.

 Yes, there's a new S Pen.
 In fact, this is arguably the biggest update Samsung has given its stylus.
 Specifically, the S Pen does more than just launch Air Commands and let you draw on the screen, thanks to its Bluetooth Low Energy connectivity.